Stamp Duty Holiday. What does this actually mean?

 |£925,001 - £1.5million||13%|

 To gain the full benefit of Rishi Sunak’s stamp duty holiday, experts and buy-to-let brokers are recommending investors to buy quickly before the best properties are taken and new investors enter the market.

 It is widely accepted that landlords need to take advantage of the stamp duty holiday before the window closes at the end of March next year.
 During this temporary holiday, landlords and investors will have increased access to properties that may be out of their original price range or increase their budget for their preferred property type.

 NEPI offer landlords and investors with bespoke investment opportunities in the buy-to-let market across the North East of England.
 NEPI is proud to provide investment opportunities for investors with varying budgets and needs.

-For a full list of properties on offer NEPI, please do not hesitate to contact a member of our team today or you can see our extensive list of properties here.
+For a full list of properties on offer from NEPI, please do not hesitate to contact a member of our team today or see our extensive list of letting properties here.

 2 South Terrace